Lukita Maxwell Went From Bali To Utah To Generation — All To Change Her Own Generation

 Curse word: Fuck.
 Sorry mom, I swear a fuck ton.

-Paco Rabanne blazer; Simon Miller top; Simon Miller skirt; Simon Miller boots; Bond Hardware Buzzsaw Earrings, $180, available at bond-hardware.com.
+Paco Rabanne blazer; Simon Miller top; Simon Miller skirt; Simon Miller boots; Bond Hardware Buzzsaw Earrings, $180 USD, available at bond-hardware.com.

 FIRSTS